ArasLabs/alt-demo-system/README.md

 [v8.2.0.2](https://github.com/ArasLabs/alt-demo-system/releases/tag/v8.2.0.2) | Removed one XML file (./server/innovator.xml) from the Code tree overlay.
 This was overwriting the current installation configuration.
 [v9.1.0.1](https://github.com/ArasLabs/alt-demo-system/releases/tag/v9.1.0.1) | Same Demo database, but upgraded with all packages for Innovator 9.1.0.
 This distribution includes a SqlServer database Backup, a Vault folder, a folder of images used by the Compliance solution, and a couple file updates in the Innovator Client code tree to allow click-thru dashboards and drag-and-drop from Windows explorer.
 The vault now has Actify SpinFire .3d files to demonstrate 3-D Viewing.
 [v9.1.0.2](https://github.com/ArasLabs/alt-demo-system/releases/tag/v9.1.0.2) | Update on the demo system: This has a Vault with .3D files present, and replacement scripts FixDB.bat and FixDb.sql the 910-1 version of the scripts was changing the password for the VADMIN internal vault-server connection.
+[v9.1.0.4](https://github.com/ArasLabs/alt-demo-system/releases/tag/v9.1.0.4) | Complete Demo environment (Database, Vault and code tree updates).
+Added the German language pack, and several new Packages from Rolf.
+This build is a complete demo environment.

 #### Supported Aras Versions